Story of Wenamun: Dating

 The story is set in an ambiguous "Year 5", generally taken to be the fifth year of the so-called Renaissance of Pharaoh Ramesses XI, the tenth and last ruler of the Twentieth Dynasty of Ancient Egypt (1190–1077 BCE).
 However, since Karl Jansen-Winkeln has proposed to reverse the order of the High Priests of Amun, Herihor and Piankh, this ascription has become disputed.
 With the priesthood of Herihor falling later than that of Piankh, who is attested in year 7 of the Renaissance, the date in the heading of Wenamun should rather refer to the direct (or indirect) successor of Ramesses XI.
 Following Jansen-Winkeln, Arno Egberts therefore argues that the story is set in the fifth regnal year of Smendes I, the Delta-based founder of the Twenty-first Dynasty.
+Recently, yet another solution has been suggested by Ad Thijs who ascribes the text to year 5 of "king" Pinedjem I, who is the successor of Ramesses XI in his radically alternative chronology, which is based on the reversal of High Priests put forward by Jansen-Winkeln.

 The surviving text is thought to have been written around 100–150 years after the events it describes.
 Several factors contribute to this hypothesis.
 A paleographic analysis reveals that the text contains a postscript, an element that otherwise only appears in writing from the Twenty-second Dynasty (945-715 BCE).
 Other anachronisms in the text reflect a post-Twentieth or Twenty-first Dynasty timeframe.
 There was apparently a renewed interest in the affairs of the Levant during the Twenty-second Dynasty, which may explain why the text was revived during this time.
 An additional indicator for a later date is the area where the document was discovered, the Upper Egyptian town of al-Hibah.
 This town only gained importance under the reigns of Shoshenq I and Osorkon I. Taken together, these factors point to the drafting of the existing papyrus during the reign of Shosenq I, a time when Egypt had risen back to a place of prominence in northeast Africa.